 Cloud hosting is especially suited to host websites with a very large number of visitors, as multiple, distributed servers can operate to address the sites' high traffic demand.

 You can use our Web Hosting Checker with Whois to find out if a site employs cloud hosting.
-Popular choices of cloud service provider include Google Cloud, Amazon Web Services and ServerPoint.
-If you are interested in utilizing the cloud technology for your sites or applications, you can just check their websites for details and then decide which cloud provider or hosting plan fits your requirements and budgets.
+Popular choices of cloud providers include Google Cloud, Amazon Web Services and Alibaba Cloud.
+If you are interested in utilizing the cloud technology for your sites or applications, you can just check on their websites for details and then decide on a cloud provider / hosting plan that best fits your requirements and budgets.